iOS 8 Development with Swift

-Learn how to create full-featured iOS apps from scratch in this comprehensive 4-day, hands-on training course taught by two renowned iOS experts.
+Learn how to create full-featured iOS 8 apps from scratch using the new Swift programming language in this hands-on training course taught by a renowned iOS expert.

-- Learn how to use the tools and APIs in the iOS 6.0 SDK, and how they all fit together to build iOS apps like the pros.
+- Learn how to use the latest iOS 8 SDK, Xcode 6, and the new Swift programming language to build iOS apps like the pros.

 - Gain hands-on coding experience and get answers to your questions so you can start creating your own iOS apps with confidence.